SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ```

-Note that the commands are created using the message `forSpec` and this is this message that takes care of the calling of `asSpecCommand`.
+Note that the commands are created using the message `forSpec`.
+This message takes care of the calling `asSpecCommand`.

 ### Enabling shortcuts

-To the time of this chapter writing, Commander management of shortcuts has not been pushed to Spec to avoid dependency on Commander.
+At the time of writing this chapter, Commander management of shortcuts has not been pushed to Spec to avoid dependency on Commander.
 It is then the responsibility of your presenter to manage shortcuts as shown in the following method.
 We ask the command group to install the shortcut handler in the window.

 ```
-EgContactBookPresenter >> initializeWindow: aWindowPresenter
+ContactBookPresenter >> initializeWindow: aWindowPresenter

     super initializeWindow: aWindowPresenter.
     self rootCommandsGroup installShortcutsIn: aWindowPresenter
 ```